PTAB

 • Core Argument for this Ground:

-Ground 2: Claims 2 and 3 are obvious over Haci, Cobern, and Jones in view of Leder.
+Ground 2: Obviousness over Haci, Cobern, and Jones in view of Leder - Claims 2 and 3 are obvious over Haci, Cobern, and Jones in further view of Leder.

 • Core Argument for this Ground:

-• Prior Art Mapping: This ground builds on the combination in Ground 1 to further meet the limitations of claims 2 and 3, which require displaying historical measurement-while-drilling (MWD) azimuth and inclination data.
-While the base combination discloses the main display features, Leder was introduced to explicitly teach displaying a historical list of accepted survey data, including a plurality of past inclination and azimuth values measured over time.
+• Prior Art Mapping: This ground built upon the combination in Ground 1 to address the limitations of claims 2 and 3, which require displaying measurement-while-drilling (MWD) azimuth and inclination data.
+While Haci disclosed displaying current azimuth and inclination textually, Petitioner argued that Leder taught displaying this data in a historical format.
+Leder’s anticollision display included a list of all accepted surveys acquired while drilling, presenting a plurality of historical inclination and azimuth values.

-Ground 3: Claims 8 and 11 are obvious over Haci, Jones, and Cobern in view of Maidla.
+Ground 3: Obviousness over Haci, Jones, and Cobern in view of Maidla - Claims 8 and 11 are obvious over Haci, Jones, and Cobern in view of Maidla.

 • Core Argument for this Ground:

-• Prior Art Mapping: This ground addresses claims 8 and 11, which require displaying data graphically in a "target-shaped representation" with icons arranged by time.
-While Haci teaches a dial indicator, Maidla (which shares a co-inventor with Haci) explicitly discloses a "Slider" user-interface with a target-shaped display of nested concentric rings.
-This display uses time-specific icons (red dots) to plot historical toolface data, with their position and size indicating recency.
+• Prior Art Mapping: This ground addressed claims 8 and 11, which recite graphically displaying data in a "target-shaped representation" where icons are arranged by time.
+Petitioner argued that while Haci suggested a dial display, Maidla explicitly disclosed a "Slider" user interface with a target-shaped display of nested concentric rings.
+Maidla's display showed historical toolface data as dots on the rings, with the size and position (inner vs. outer ring) of the dots indicating the recency of the measurement, thus satisfying the claim limitations.

-• Motivation to Combine: A POSITA would have been motivated to replace Haci's dial indicator with Maidla's more intuitive target-shaped display.
-Maidla's display provides an easier, more direct way to visualize recent historical data for parameters like toolface and quill position, which is a key goal of the challenged patent.
-The two references are highly analogous and address the same technical problem.
+• Motivation to Combine: A POSITA would be motivated to replace Haci's dial indicator with Maidla's more intuitive target-shaped display.
+The references were analogous art, addressed the same technical problem, and shared a common inventor (Eric Maidla).
+Maidla's display provided an easier, more direct method for the driller to visualize recent historical toolface and quill position data.

 4. Key Claim Construction Positions